 Mum’s signature Farmhouse Stew has been a family favourite for generations.
-It’s that wonderful hug that warms your soul, the kind your mum gives you when you’ve had a hard day, or the kind your grandma gives you when she knows you’re feeling under-the-weather.
+O’s and X’s are hugs and kisses, just so you know, and not a brand name. ☺ This stew creates that wonderful hug that warms your soul, the kind your mum gives you when you’ve had a hard day, or the kind your grandma gives you when she knows you’re feeling under-the-weather.

 Mum’s speciality was pastry and her signature dish was Beef Wellington.
 Her most memorable guest to have chosen her Beef Wellington from the menu was the Queen, I think it was her proudest moment.